SafeAppOfficial/swift-ios-sdk/README.md

 # swift-ios-sdk
-Privacy tools for Swift iOS by Safe.
+Privacy tool SDK for Swift iOS by Safe.